tallman5/steamroller/README.md

 1. Using the standard carriage -> Clockwork screws, screw the Steamroller to the carriage
 1. Cut a piece of PTFE, mine was 62mm for a v6 hot end
 1. Install the fan assembly
-1. Edit the printer.cfg, below are what I used with Fluiddd and a Spider v1.2:
+1. Edit the printer.cfg, below is what I used with Fluiddd and a Spider v1.2:
       ```
       # Steamroller
      rotation_distance: 47.77753134